tkejzlar/statistic_calcs/README.md

 #### Simple linear regression

-Estimation of a variable (the dependent variable) from another's variables (the independent variables).
+Estimation of a variable (the dependent variable) from another variables (the independent variables).
 This class will calculate the related correlation or degree of relationship between the variables, in which will try to determine how well a linear equation, describes or explains the relationship between them
 Model: `Y = Beta0 + Beta1 X + E`